omkarpg0931/Recipes-Test/README.md

 ### Install Nodejs App

-Go to the api folder and install the dependencies: `npm install`
+Install the dependencies: `npm install`

+If you need to change port, go to bin folder and edit `www` file and set value for port to your port number

 Run the application: `npm start`